By

 3. Provide your reason for leaving

-It’s a kind gesture to include your reason for leaving in your resignation letter.
-You don’t have to share every detail, but giving a brief explanation helps your employer understand your decision.
-This small step shows respect and can make the conversation smoother.
+It’s often a thoughtful touch to include a brief reason for leaving in your resignation letter.
+You don’t need to share every detail, a simple explanation can help your employer understand your decision and keep the tone of the conversation positive.

 Think you're ready for a career change?
 Watch our video below: